Elizabeth L. Carter,

 Legislative Raimondo Fellow, Eagleton Institute of Politics

-Rutgers University School of Law, Newark, New Jersey: J.D.
-2015
+Rutgers University School of Law, Newark, New Jersey: Juris Doctorate (2015)

-Rutgers University Bloustein School of Planning and Policy, New Brunswick, New Jersey: M.C.R.P.
-2015
+Rutgers University Bloustein School of Planning and Policy, New Brunswick, New Jersey: Masters in City and Regional Planning (2015)

-University of Michigan, Ann Arbor, Michigan: B.A. with honors Afro-American and African Studies, Political Science, and Philosophy 2011
+University of Michigan, Ann Arbor, Michigan: Bachelor of Arts with honors Afro-American and African Studies, Political Science, and Philosophy 2011

 Chynnique has prior experience working as a Securities Law Clerk.
 She hopes to focus her practice on business law and has a strong interest in community development law.
 Chynnique is a Chicago native and is looking forward to practicing in her hometown.